 Psychology / Criminology and Justice, Bachelor of Arts / Master of Arts

-Criminology encompasses the traditional forms of street crime and newer forms of criminality, including terrorism, international drug trafficking, cyber-crime, multinational white-collar crime and international organized crime.
-To better understand these trends, the M.A. in Criminology and Justice provides preparation in both traditional theories and descriptions of crime as well as modern interpretations and research methodologies.
+In your first four years of study, you’ll complete requirements for the undergraduate degree in Psychology.
+You’ll learn the psychological, social and biological processes underlying normal and abnormal behavior, as well as how to think critically and integrate theory with research about behavior.
+In your third year, you’ll begin to take graduate courses in Criminology and Justice that will cover the traditional forms of street crime and newer forms of criminality, including terrorism, international drug trafficking, cyber-crime, multinational white-collar crime and international organized crime.
+You’ll learn both traditional theories and descriptions of crime, as well as modern interpretations and research methodologies.

 Graduates of the Criminology and Justice program have pursued careers in a wide variety of areas related to crime and justice, including: